constantgillet/airsoft-api/documentation.md

 # Introduction

-Gophish was built from the ground-up with a JSON API that makes it easy for developers and sysadmins to automate simulated phishing campaigns.
+Airsoft's api was built from the ground up with a JSON API that allows developers to easily retrieve data for different uses.

-These docs describe how to use the [Gophish](https://getgophish.com) API.
-We hope you enjoy these docs, and please don't hesitate to [file an issue](https://github.com/gophish/gophish/issues/new) if you see anything missing.
+These documents describe how to use the Airsoft api.
+We hope you enjoy these documents, and feel free to send us a number if you find something missing.

 ## Use Cases